 Posting photos via smart phones is a trend nowadays.
 However, there are times when you want the photo to look special.
 GoCandid is the best way to make funny and creative stop motion animations for your pictures.

-Founded by Rishabh Tayal, in August 2014, GoCandid is the only photography application launched by an Indian in the U.S., that features colourful animations and stop motion GIF pictures. ------------------- (100-150 words about the founder, company and how was the app created)------------------
+Founded by Rishabh Tayal, in August 2014, GoCandid is the only photography application launched by an Indian in the U.S., that features stop motion GIF pictures. ------------------- (100-150 words about the founder, company and how was the app created)------------------

-An exclusive iPhone app, GoCandid allows the user to create an animated version of the picture clicked by the phone camera, and share it directly with your friends and followers on social networking websites.
+An exclusive iPhone app, GoCandid allows users to create an animated version of the picture clicked by the phone camera, and share it directly with your friends and followers on social networking websites.
 With features that no other photography app boasts of, GoCandid proves itself a gimmick in the genre.

 Apart from creating beautiful and candid stop motion animations using your cell phone camera, the app also allows the user to adjust the speed of animation according to the user’s choice.
-While you wish to get clicked and create your own GIF or animation, you can easily switch from manual mode to manually capture photos mode.
+While you wish to get clicked and create your own GIF or animation, you can easily switch from manual mode automatic-timer mode.

-Availibility: GoCandid is currently compatible with iPhone, iPad and any other device optimized with iOS 7 or later.
+Availability: GoCandid is currently available on Apple App Store for any device optimized with iOS 7 or later.
 It will soon be available on Android and other operating systems.